mobily-enterprises/best-webdriver/README.md

 If everything goes well, you will see a Chrome window appear.
 Note that that `(async () => {` is there to make sure that you can use `await`.

+The role of the Chrome-specific Driver here is:

+* To provide a way to execute Chrome's webdriver command
+* To provide a software layer around Chrome's own limitations or mistakes in implementing the W3c protocol

 _Please note that in this guide it will always be assumed that the code is placed in `// ...add more code here`, and that the async function, require and session creation won't be repeated._

 ### Understanding session options

 Understanding how sessions are created is crucial.
-This section explains the session object itself (and helper methods), creating a session without spawning a webdriver process, and creating a session with the generic Remote browser.
+This section explains the session object itself (and helper methods), creating a session without spawning a webdriver process, and creating a session with the generic [Browser](https://mercmobily.github.io/best-webdriver/Browser.html) browser.

 #### The basic session object

 Most of the time, especially when you are just starting with webdrivers, you tend to use APIs such as this one for one specific browser's webdriver.
 Most APIs (including this one) will spawn a Chrome webdriver process, for example, when you create a new session using Chrome as the browser:

-    var driver = new Driver(new browser.Chrome())
+    var driver = new drivers.ChromeDriver(new browsers.Chrome())

 At this point, no process is spawned yet.
 However, when you run:

     await driver.newSession()

-The driver, by default, will use the browser's `run()` method to spawn a `chromedriver` process, and will then connect to it and create a new browsing session.
+The driver, by default, will use the browser's driver's`run()` method to spawn a `chromedriver` process, and will then connect to it and create a new browsing session.

-You can use any one of the chromedrivers available: [Chrome](https://mercmobily.github.io/best-webdriver/Chrome.html), [Firefox](https://mercmobily.github.io/best-webdriver/Firefox.html), [Safari](https://mercmobily.github.io/best-webdriver/Safari.html), [Edge](https://mercmobily.github.io/best-webdriver/Edge.html).
+You can use any one of the chromedrivers available: [ChromeDriver](https://mercmobily.github.io/best-webdriver/ChromeDriver.html), [FirefoxDriver](https://mercmobily.github.io/best-webdriver/FirefoxDriver.html), [SafariDriver](https://mercmobily.github.io/best-webdriver/SafariDriver.html), [EdgeDriver](https://mercmobily.github.io/best-webdriver/EdgeDriver.html).

 When creating a session, the driver will use configuration options provided by the browser.
 For example if you type:

-    var chrome = new browser.Chrome()
+    var chrome = new browsers.Chrome()
     var params = chrome.getSessionParameters()
     console.log('Session parameters:', require('util').inspect(params, { depth: 10 } ))